Michele Rinaldi (footballer, born 1987)

-Michele Rinaldi (born 9 January 1987) is an Italian footballer who plays as a defender for Serie D club United Riccione.
+Michele Rinaldi (born 9 January 1987) is an Italian footballer who plays as a defender for Sanmarinese club Virtus.
 A right-footed defender, he is capable of playing both in the centre, or on the right.

 Club career

 Early career

 Born in Manerbio, in the Province of Brescia, Lombardy, Rinaldi started his career at Atalanta.
 In 2005 Udinese signed Rinaldi (loan), Marco Motta, Cesare Natali, Massimo Gotti, Piermario Morosini and Fausto Rossini from Atalanta, with Thomas Manfredini and Antonino D'Agostino moved to Bergamo.
 Rinaldi was a player of Udinese's reserve team.

 On 9 August 2006 Rinaldi and Christian Tiboni were signed by Udinese in a co-ownership deal for €800,000 and €1.1 million respectively, with Argentine midfielder Fernando Tissone moved to Bergamo also in a co-ownership deal for €1.5 million.
 In January 2007 Rinaldi was signed by Parma.
 However, he only able to play for their reserve.

 In June 2007 the co-ownerships were renewed.